Chart Color Schemes

 Chermside lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Chermside's population is approximately 13,102 as of February 2026.
-This figure represents an increase of 1,676 people, a 14.7% rise from the 2021 Census which reported a population of 11,426.
-The change was inferred from the estimated resident population of 12,506 in June 2024 and an additional 573 validated new addresses since the Census date.
-This results in a population density ratio of 3,864 persons per square kilometer, placing Chermside in the top 10% of national locations assessed by AreaSearch.
-Chermside's growth exceeded that of the SA3 area (8.1%) and the SA4 region, indicating it as a growth leader.
-Overseas migration contributed approximately 61.6% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Chermside's population is around 13,102 as of Feb 2026.
+This reflects an increase of 1,676 people (14.7%) since the 2021 Census, which reported a population of 11,426 people.
+The change is inferred from the estimated resident population of 12,506 from the ABS as of June 2024 and an additional 573 validated new addresses since the Census date.
+This population level equates to a density ratio of 3,864 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly sought resource.
+Chermside's 14.7% growth since the 2021 census exceeded the SA3 area (8.1%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 61.6% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
-Based on projected demographic shifts, a significant population increase is forecast for Chermside, with an expected growth of 4,872 persons to 2041, reflecting a total gain of 32.6% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence, where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Considering the projected demographic shifts, a significant population increase in the top quartile of national areas is forecast, with the area expected to grow by 4,872 persons to 2041 based on the latest annual ERP population numbers, recording a gain of 32.6% in total over the 17 years.

 Frequently Asked Questions - Population